 Even within a bubble, leave as much space as possible between table settings to help reduce the spread of COVID-19.
 Space out chairs and an extra leaf to your table if you can.
 Or set up two or three smaller tables that seat only members of the same household.
 Public health recommendations advise it’s safer to be together outdoors.
 If your climate permits, host your bubble’s holiday meal outdoors this year.

-Being the hostess with the mostess in 2020 doesn’t have to be scary or stressful.
-Although your holiday festivities will look different his year, you can still bring together loved ones over food.
+Hosting doesn’t have to be scary or stressful.
+Although your holiday festivities may look different this year, you can still bring together loved ones over food.
 All it takes is a little creativity and care to create a feast that includes everyone.